 In the wake of the COVID-19 pandemic, for those of us in the Local SEO world, one thing is clearer than ever: if you want your business to make an impact in your community, a strong local online presence is an absolute must.
-In addition to maintaining a complete and accurate Google My Business profile, user interaction — like getting ratings and reviews from your active customers — are a key component of any solid Local SEO strategy.
+In addition to maintaining a complete and accurate Google Business Profile, user interaction — like getting ratings and generating reviews from your active customers — are a key component of any solid Local SEO strategy.

 But do ratings and reviews really impact your local SEO?
 And if so, how?